zhaozw/MFA/README.md

 ###Login###

-We're Working On Facebook and Twitter Intagration.
+We're Working On Facebook and Google+ Intagration.
 Then We'll Use that for User Authentication.

 ___